SayanDas07/Book-Management-GraphQL-APIs-/readme.md

 GET /books/1           // Get book
 GET /authors/5         // Get author details
 GET /categories/2      // Get category details

+// REST: Gives all data of that controller
+GET /books          // in rest api this API will return all data of all books but if use GraphQL API then we can extract those fields which we need.
+For that the response time will be faster.
 ```

 **Solution with GraphQL:**